JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

 where $\boldsymbol{y}_i$ represents the $i$-th token in sequence $\boldsymbol{y}$.

-Conversely, in the domain of computer vision (CV), where images have no explicit time series structure and images typically occupy continuous space, employing an NAR approach is deemed more suitable.
+Conversely, for the image generation task where images have no explicit time series structure and images typically occupy continuous space, employing an NAR approach is deemed more suitable.
 Notably, the NAR approach, such as stable diffusion, has emerged as the dominant method for addressing image generation tasks.
 NAR approaches assume conditional independence among latent embeddings and generate them uniformly without distinction during prediction.
 This results in a likelihood expressed as:

 Although the parallel generation approach of NAR offers a notable speed advantage, it falls short in terms of capturing long-term consistency.

 In this work, we argue that audio data can be regarded as a hybrid form of data.
 It exhibits characteristics akin to images, as it resides within a continuous space that enables the modeling of high-quality music.
 Additionally, audio shares similarities with text in its nature as a time-series data.
 Consequently, we propose a novel approach in our JEN-1 design, which entails the amalgamation of both the auto-regressive and non-autoregressive modes into a cohesive omnidirectional diffusion model.